ewolff/microservice-linkerd/HOW-TO-RUN.md

 communication between the shipping and the order microservice for polling new orders.

+`linkerd top deploy` shows what is currently happening in the Kubernetes cluster.

+`linkerd tap deploy/order` shows which requests are currently handled by the order microservice.

 ## Grafana

 Prometheus has only very limited dashboards.
 Therefore linkerd comes